ArmantoArisRoutsis/Movies-App/README.md

 ### To run the site on your local machine

 If you wish to run this locally you will to first need clone this repository to your local machine.
-Afterwards you will have to run npm install inside both the client and server folders for all the necessary dependencies to be installed.
-For the backend you will have to run the command npm start inside the server folder.
-The server will run on “http://localhost:5000/”.
-As for the Frontend you will need to run the command npm start inside the client folder.
-After that when all the configurations are done a new window should open automatically on your browser displaying the client side of the app which runs on “http://localhost:3000/”.
+Afterwards you will have to run npm install inside the client folder for all the necessary dependencies to be installed.
+After you will need to run the command npm run serve inside the client folder.
+Finally when all configurations are completed you should be able to head to “http://localhost:8080/” where the application can be viewed.